zoechbauer/handlebars-webpack/README.md

 - convert ES6 to ES2015 with babel
 - extract css from bundle.js
 - use native javascript **fetch api for http request**
+- use hash names instead of bundle.js and styles.css (but the files are not minified)